Camping Near Livermore

 What are the camping fees in Livermore?

-In Livermore, camping fees vary depending on the specific location and amenities.
-At Del Valle Regional Park, the primary camping destination in the area, standard campsites typically range from $25-35 per night for basic sites, while sites with electrical hookups can cost $40-50 per night.
-Group camping areas are also available at higher rates, usually between $75-150 per night depending on group size.
+In Livermore, camping fees vary depending on the location and amenities.
+The most popular camping destination in the area is Del Valle Regional Park, where standard campsites typically range from $25-35 per night.
+These sites include picnic tables, fire rings, and access to restroom facilities with hot showers.
+RV sites with hookups are available at slightly higher rates, usually between $40-50 per night.